mrcrunchybeans/fermentacraft/README.md

 ### Known Firebase Dependency Issues

 When building for iOS using Flutter 3.35.4 with Firebase 12.0.0, several import issues can occur in the generated Swift files.
-These issues typically appear in CI environments like Appcircle and Codemagic, and need to be patched during the build process:
+These issues typically appear in CI environments and need to be patched during the build process (handled in our GitHub Actions workflow):

 1. **GTMSessionFetcherCore → GTMSessionFetcher**:
    - Affected files: